 I think its important to note that sending save the dates is not mandatory.
 You can spread the word to your nearest and dearest via email and phone and not to put it in writing, which will allow you to make final decisions for a guest list at a later date and relieve some of the initial pressure.
 If some of the guests on your list are obligatory and you’d rather they not attend, just send save the dates to your close friends and let your parents spread the word to other attendees by phone or email.

-Your main vendors are your florist, your music and entertainment professionals, your photographer, and your videographer.
+Your main wedding vendors are your florist, your music and entertainment professionals, your photographer, and your videographer.
 They usually book events one year out.
 I wouldn’t want you to be disappointed that your favorite photographer was contracted since it is wonderful when you can have your first choice, so make sure you hire these professionals first.

 If your fiancé doesn't have spare time to help with wedding planning, it's still important to make him feel involved in the wedding-planning process.
 Have him attend the first meeting with your wedding planner, the entertainment company or musicians, your photographer, and videographer.
 He will also most likely want to go to the tastings for your food and cake.
 You can go with him to the tuxedo rental shop to select the style of tuxedo for himself, the groomsmen, and the fathers.